What Is Lethargy In Dogs & How to Treat It?

 Lethargy in Dogs of All Ages

-Dogs of any age can become lethargic with any sickness, such as an infection or injury.
+Dogs of any age can become lethargic due to various illnesses, including infections or injuries.
 Low thyroid levels can cause of lethargy in dogs; this is especially common in Golden Retrievers, Labrador Retrievers, Dobermans, Dachshunds, and Boxers.

 Recognizing that your dog is lethargic early on and getting your dog treated by the vet before their symptoms get worse can really make a difference.
 This can help your dog get back to normal as soon as possible.